Herb Bernstein: Professional life

 Bernstein served as musical director and conductor for Michael Amante.
 As of August 2012 he continued to work as an arranger and conductor, working with Regis Philbin and Joy Philbin, and Bernstein's longtime protegee Julie Budd, appearing with orchestras and other ensembles across the country.

 Bernstein has conducted at Carnegie Hall, Lincoln Center, The Kennedy Center, and with the Buffalo, Baltimore, Austin, Hartford, South Bend, and Pittsburgh Symphony Orchestras.

-On August 11, 2012, Bernstein participated in Lincoln Center's "29th Annual Roots of American Music Festival" as a panelist for the "Stoned Soul Symposium" discussing the work of Laura Nyro.
+On August 11, 2012, Bernstein participated in Lincoln Center's "29th Annual Roots of American Music Festival" as a panelist for the "Stoned Soul Symposium", discussing the work of Laura Nyro.

 Early life

-Herb Bernstein was born and raised in Brooklyn, NY.
-He attended Southern Methodist University on a basketball scholarship, then earned his B.S. and M.A. in Education at New York University.
+Herb Bernstein was born and raised in Brooklyn, New York.
+He attended Southern Methodist University on a basketball scholarship, then earned his B.S. and M.A. in education at New York University.
 He taught at Eastern District High School before embarking on his music career.

 Bernstein dabbled in music from the time he was a child, starting with violin lessons at the age of four.
 He later learned piano and played in various bands until he broke into the record business full-time in the mid-1960s.

 Personal life

 In the 1960s, Bernstein was married to Joyce Robinson, a dancer with whom he had two daughters: Jill and Ellyn.
 He has two granddaughters, Alyson and Rachel.
-He and his second wife, Anne Roselli, daughter of Jimmy Roselli, have a son Michael.
+He and his second wife, Anne Roselli, daughter of Jimmy Roselli, have a son Michael Bernstein.